SAKryukov/multi-tenant-electron-host/Editor/plugins/plugins.readme.md

 1. `name`: a string used to define the text of the menu item, mandatory
 1. `description`: a string used to define the title of the menu item; the title is shown by hovering over the menu item.
 It's trimmed length should be more than zero.
 1. `handler`: a function accepting the editor API used to perform the job with the editor.
 1. `isEnabled`: a function accepting the editor API used to enable or disable the menu item, depending on the current condition of the editor.
+By default, if this function is not defined, the plugin is considered permanently enabled.
 1. `shortcut`: a structure used to define the shortcut for calling `isEnabled` and then `handler`.
 1. `stayOnMenu`: a function accepting the editor API used to prevent focusing on the editor after execution of the `handler`.
 1. `menuItemIndent`: an integer value determines the additional indent of the menu item, allowing for structured placement of plugins in the menu.